spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 - An installed PCG if you do not have a direct connection to the MAAS environment.

   If are self-hosting Palette and have a direct connection to the MAAS environment, you can select **Use System Private Gateway**.
+To learn more about when you would use Palette's PCG or the System Private Gateway, refer to the table in the [Architecture](/clusters/data-center/maas/architecture) guide.